LSJohnsen/ACIT4420-study-reminders/README.md

 ## Application
-  Run to studyreminders and choose option from menu:
+  Run to study-reminders and choose option from menu:

 ```
 Choose an option to: